 How Spring Works?

-It comes with an IoC container that gets the information from the XML file and configures and assemble dependencies between the objects.
+It comes with an IoC container that gets the information from the XML file and configures and assembles dependencies between the objects.
 Bean Factory and Application context are the two IoC container that does the required job.

 Dependency Injection is used to loosely couple the code by removing the dependency of the program.
 We can use a Constructor or getter setter method to use the dependency Injection.